ixofoundation/ixo-blocksync/README.md

 A graphiql playground gets exposed at the endpoint `/graphiql` where you can play around, test queries and see the schemas.

-We also generate and expose the full graphql schema file (schema.graphql) under the endpoint `/api/graphql_schema` if you need it to generate clients.
+We also generate and expose the full graphql schema file (schema.graphql) under the endpoint `/api/graphql_schema` if you need it to generate clients..